Sebmolendijk/GetDefenderExpertsTasks/README.md

 - **Idempotency:** each `(incidentId, taskId)` is recorded in `DefenderIncidentTasksProcessed`.
 - **Overlapping window:** the 15-minute overlap reduces risk of missing tasks during transient failures.
 - **Least privilege:** start with `SecurityIncident.Read.All` and only add other roles if needed.

+## FAQ

+### How can I review which tasks were saved in the Storage Account?

+Processed tasks are stored in the Azure Table `DefenderIncidentTasksProcessed` in your Storage Account.

+Azure portal:

+1. Open your **Storage account**.
+2. Go to **Storage browser**.
+3. Open **Tables** → **DefenderIncidentTasksProcessed**.
+4. Review entities:

+- `PartitionKey` = incident id
+- `RowKey` = task id
+- `Status` = `completed`
+- `LogicAppRunId`, `FirstNotifiedUtc`, `LastUpdatedUtc` for auditing

+If you prefer a richer experience for filtering/exporting, you can also use **Azure Storage Explorer**.

+### How do I force the Logic App to “re-process” a task and recreate the ServiceNow record?

+The workflow de-duplicates based on the row in `DefenderIncidentTasksProcessed`.
+If the row exists with `Status` set to `completed`, the task will be skipped on later runs.

+To re-process:

+1. In the Storage Account → **Storage browser** → **Tables** → `DefenderIncidentTasksProcessed`, find the entity for the task.
+2. Either:

+- **Delete** the entity (simplest), or
+- Change the entity `Status` to something other than `completed` (advanced; only if your tooling allows editing)

+3. Ensure the task will be returned again by the Graph query:

+- The workflow only queries tasks changed in the last **15 minutes** by default.
+- Temporarily widen the time window by editing the Logic App action `Compose_TimeWindowStart` from `addMinutes(utcNow(), -15)` to a larger value (for example `-60` or `-240`).

+4. Run the Logic App again (manual run) and confirm the ServiceNow action executes.

+> Tip: After re-processing, set the time window back to 15 minutes to avoid unnecessary Graph reads.

+### Why didn’t I receive any notifications?

+Common causes:

+- The Logic App is still **Disabled**.
+- Microsoft Graph permissions are missing (403 from Graph).
+Re-check the app-role assignments to the Logic App managed identity.
+- The time window is too small for the scenario (the task’s `lastModifiedDateTime` is older than 15 minutes).
+- The base filter is too restrictive (or not restrictive enough).
+Update the `incidentTasksBaseFilter` variable in the workflow.

+### I’m getting 403s from Azure Tables actions

+Confirm the role assignment:

+- Storage Account → **Access Control (IAM)** → the Logic App managed identity has **Storage Table Data Contributor** at the Storage Account scope.

+Role assignment propagation can take a few minutes.

+### How do I change the polling interval?

+Edit the **Recurrence** trigger in the Logic App (or update the ARM template) to change the interval/frequency.

+### How can I reduce noise and only pick up Defender Experts managed-response tasks?

+Update the `incidentTasksBaseFilter` variable to include the conditions you care about (for example `source eq 'defenderExpertsGuidedResponse'` and `actionType eq 'text'`).

+### How do I map MITRE tactics/techniques into ServiceNow?

+MITRE fields can be present on alerts (and the exact property names can vary by alert type).
+Use the Logic App run history to inspect a sample enriched incident and confirm which alert properties exist (for example `mitreTechniques`, `mitreTactics`), then aggregate them across the `alerts` array and map into your ServiceNow fields.